The Best Alternative to Auto-Replies in Slack

 The IT department would set up both a form for clients to fill out when they need to repair their computers and a workflow to be triggered when that form is completed.
 In this case, the form would have been titled “Computer Repair”.
 On his end, John would open Wrangle in Slack, select “Computer Repair”, and fill out the necessary information.

-After the form is completed, Wrangle will trigger the workflow designed by IT to respond to such requests.
+After completing the form, Wrangle will trigger the workflow designed by IT to respond to such requests.
 The workflow would assign John’s task to an IT specialist.
 As they make progress, the specialist will check off each step in the workflow they have completed (and John would be able to see exactly which steps had already been done).
 When the project is finished, the IT specialist would check the final step in the workflow, and Wrangle would notify John that his computer was ready for pickup.

 Because the IT department used Wrangle, John could know his computer had been assigned to someone and receive regular updates on the project.
 He no longer needed to e-mail IT for a status report, because he could use Slack to figure out how much longer the project would take.

-Get Started with Auto Replies
+Get Started with Slack Auto Reply

 Auto-replies don’t actually give people the information they’re looking for, and they don’t reduce the number of messages you’ll need to respond to.
 Wrangle accomplishes all of that—and much more.
 Try the app today and see firsthand how Wrangle can improve communication within your company.